valentina-s/dask-image-tutorial/README.md

 #### Prerequisites

 The materials are tested under Python 3 and dask 0.13.0.
-If you have a recent installation of Anaconda Python, you are most probaly good to go!
+If you have a recent installation of Anaconda Python, you are most probably good to go!
 If not, make sure the dask package is installed

 ```
   pip install dask